-You’ve spent countless hours picking out just the right invitation suite, and possibly months agonizing over every little detail from the wording to the printing.
+You’ve spent countless hours picking out just the right invitation suite, and possibly months agonizing over every little detail from the wording to the printing (Still in the early phases?
+Check out our article on Wedding Invitation Wording).
 The last part of the equation is to make sure these beauties are delivered to your loved ones with care.
 Take a few moments to plan using our invitation mailing tips; I promise it will be worth the effort!
 Read on below for our guide on mailing wedding invitations…

 Make sure you have extra envelopes in case of any addressing errors.
 About 10% over is a good rule of thumb – but, if using a calligrapher, be sure to ask if more are needed.
 You’ll also want a few extra invitations on hand for last-minute guests, and just in case one gets lost in the mail (it happens).

 Here at Fine Day Press, we automatically include 10% extra with every order.
 Hooray!

 Did you know that square invitations and oversize envelopes require extra postage?
 Extra postage can also apply for invitations printed on double-thick stock.
 And if you’ve got extras like an events card, directions card, envelope liners, and belly bands, that can add more weight as well.
 For exact postage requirements, you’ll want to take a completed invitation suite to the post office for weighing.
 They can tell you the exact postage amount you’ll need, and help you find a stamp (or stamps) to match.
 If your local post office is out of stock of the stamp you want, you can usually order it online at usps.com.
 Don’t forget to take into account any international guests – When addressing, put these in a separate pile and have the post office determine the correct postage for each when you take them for mailing.

 PUT A STAMP ON IT